Our interactions with each other should reflect our fundamental values and be based on caring, mutual trust and respect.

 The financial position of our Company and the results of its operations must be recorded in accordance with the requirements of law and generally accepted accounting principles (GAAP).
 Colgate is required to maintain books, records and accounts that accurately and fairly reflect the Company’s transactions and assets as well as maintain an adequate system of internal accounting controls.

-Everyone involved in creating, processing and recording such information is held responsible for its integrity and as a result:
+Everyone involved in creating, processing and recording financial information is held responsible for its integrity and:

-- Must ensure that all transactions, expenditures and costs are properly recorded on the Company’s books and records, including the amount of the expenditure, the recipient or beneficiary of the expenditure and the business purpose for the expenditure.
+- Must obtain necessary approvals and ensure that all transactions and expenditures are properly recorded on the Company’s books and records, including the amount of the expenditure, the recipient or beneficiary of the expenditure and the business purpose for the expenditure.

 - Must provide complete and accurate information and proper documentation in connection with all Company transactions and dispositions of assets.